ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 citation           NULL             "ID-number"

 Check to be sure that the data type match- source & destination.
-They do not have to match, but be clear you want to make a change.
+They do not have to match, but be convinced that you want to make the change.

 Now, remove the first 2 columns.
 They are not used in the mapping.